 Click on a heading below to learn more.

 When you volunteer in Portugal with UBELONG, you embark on a life-changing volunteer trip that is all about volunteering, experiencing the local culture and making new friends.
 Live in a safe, clean and comfortable hostel that is in the heart of Lisbon.
 Enjoy excellent food and have an authentic, immersive experience living as part of the local community.
 Read on to learn more!

 You have the wonderful opportunity to live in the heart of Lisbon in one of two wonderful hostels that we have partnered with.
-The hostels are vibrant and fun places to live, and the living rooms of each are popular spots for people from all over the world to relax, meet and swap stories.
-You share a room with one to nine other people – while we try to put you in the smallest room and with other UBELONG Volunteers, during very popular times of the year, especially May through August, you may share a room with more people as well as guests of the hostel.
+The hostels are vibrant, youthful and fun places to live, and they are perfectly situated in downtown Lisbon.
+The living rooms of each are popular spots for people from all over the world to relax, meet and swap stories.
+You share a dormitory style room with other people.
+During very popular times of the year, especially May through August, you may share a room with up to 10 people, some whom may be guests of the hostel.
 Your roommates are usually of the same gender, although depending on availability you may be with people of a different gender.
 The shared bathrooms are modern and cleaned daily.
 The kitchens are well appointed and always open.
 There you can enjoy free coffee and tea.
-Grocery stores, restaurants and shops are within walking distance, and the accommodations are staffed 24/7 by an excellent hostel staff that is always glad to help, offer recommendations or just have a friendly chat.
+Grocery stores, restaurants and shops are within walking distance.
+The accommodations are staffed 24/7 by excellent teams that are always glad to help, offer recommendations or just have a friendly chat.

 Please note: If you would like a single room or a room just for you and your significant other, we may be able to accommodate you.
 Let us know in your application what your housing requirement is and we will get back to you on availability.
 There is an extra cost for having a single room or one just for you and your significant other.